 Established in 1950, North Whidbey Fire and Rescue (NWFR), is a special purpose district created under the Washington State title 52 RCW (enacted in 1933).
 Formerly known as Island County Fire District #2, NWFR is one of 420 fire protection districts in Washington State.
 Each fire protection district is governed by an elected Board of Fire Commissioners.

-The primary goal of North Whidbey Fire and Rescue is to protect life, property and the environment.
-Most of our fire suppression personnel are certified to the Washington State Firefighter I level.
+The primary goal of North Whidbey Fire and Rescue is to protect life, property, and the environment.
+Most of our fire suppression personnel are certified at the Washington State Firefighter I level.
 They are consistently being trained to ensure all skills are maintained at the highest level possible.

 Emergency Medical Service

 The Emergency Medical Services (EMS) Division, in concert with other local EMS divisions, participates in shaping pre-hospital care through collaboration with Whidbey General Hospital.
 These relationships have allowed the division to meet the needs of the community.
-The District operates 2 fully equipped Basic Life Support (BLS) fire apparatus daily staffed with a minimum of two Emergency Medical Technician (EMT).
+The District operates 1 fully equipped Basic Life Support (BLS) fire apparatuses daily staffed with a minimum of two Emergency Medical Technicians (EMTs).

 Marine Search and Rescue